We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 2. Site investigation: Soil and water samples are collected and analysed to confirm contamination levels and distribution.

-3. Risk assessment: Experts assess the risk that contamination poses to human health, water sources and ecology.
+3. Risk assessment: Experts assess the risk that contamination on the land affected poses to human health, water sources and ecology.

 4. Contaminated land remediation strategy development: Based on assessment results, appropriate land remediation activities are recommended.

-Several techniques exist to remediate contaminated land on brownfield sites, each with varying effectiveness levels and costs.
-The chosen option may involve experts having to work closely together to achieve the desired result.
+There are several remediation techniques in existence for dealing with brownfield land, each with varying effectiveness levels and costs.
+The starting point is a land remediation report; on consideration of this, the chosen option may involve experts having to work closely together to achieve the desired result.

 1. Excavation and disposal